Twelve tips for growing communities around your open source project

 As we say at GitHub, “pedantic robots > pedantic humans”.
 If a human comes along and criticizes your coding style or nit-picks every detail of your implementation, you might take it personally.
 If a robot makes those same suggestions, you’re less likely to.

-Automated code style enforcement via projects like Rubocop or WPCS not only ensures consistent code style to improve readability, it also allow contributors to get instant feedback on their code, all without your intervention.
+Automated code style enforcement via projects like Rubocop or WPCS not only ensures consistent code style to improve readability, it also allows contributors to get instant feedback on their code, all without your intervention.

 10. Automate community management

 One of the biggest improvements to open source community management in recent memory is Probot.
 Probot is an extensible framework for automating tasks based on your repository’s activity.
 With dozens of community-maintained apps chances are whatever pain point you’re current experiencing has already been experienced (and solved) by an open source maintainer.

 You can use Probot for things like welcoming first-time users, automatically closing stale issues, requesting more information, or even moderating toxic conversations.
 Better still, if your problem hasn’t been solved, Probot makes it easy to write your own app.

 While I’d certainly recommend manually implementing the above to get a feel for what practices best support your community, once you’ve answered that question, Probot can certainly help automate implementing them.